netdata/netdata/collectors/charts.d.plugin/README.md

 The variable `enable_all_charts` sets the default enable/disable state for all charts.

 ## A charts.d module

-> ### Note
->
-> To better understand the guidelines and the API behind our External plugins, please have a look at the [Introduction to External plugins](https://github.com/netdata/netdata/blob/master/collectors/plugins.d/README.md) prior to reading this page.

 A `charts.d.plugin` module is a BASH script defining a few functions.